upc-pre-202510-1asi0729-4292/learning-center/README.md

 ## Summary

 ACME Learning Center Application (Angular Framework Edition), illustrating CRUD behavior and in-app navigation, with Angular Material and Angular Router.
-It also uses a JSON Server Fake API.
+It has support for using a JSON Server Fake API.

 ## Features